scylladb/scylladb/docs/getting-started/installation-common/dev-mod.rst

 ScyllaDB Developer Mode
 ========================

-If you want to use Scylla in developer mode you need to use the command below (using root privileges)
+If you want to use ScyllaDB in developer mode you need to use the command below (using root privileges)

 ``sudo scylla_dev_mode_setup --developer-mode 1``